forseti-security/terraform-google-forseti/examples/install_simple/tutorial.md

 This walkthrough explains how to deploy [Forseti](https://forsetisecurity.org/about/) in a GCP project using Terraform.

 ## Authentication
 In order to run this module you will need to be authenticated as a user that has access to the project and can create/authorize service accounts at both the organization and project levels.
-You can login as this user with Chrome or by using gcloud from a shell:
+You can login as this user with Chrome or by using gcloud:

  ```bash
  gcloud auth login